 % User Time

-9. If you are unable to connect to the SQL instance locally using SSMS, try connecting to SQL instance using Dedicated Admin connection (DAC) using:
+9. If you can’t connect to the SQL instance locally using SSMS, try connecting via Dedicated Admin Connection (DAC) with the following commands:

 CROSS APPLY sys.Dm_exec_sql_text(r.sql_handle) AS st